 Harry goes up to the archway and the veil in the Department of Mysteries.
 He gets up to the archway and calls for Sirius, possibly foreshadowing Sirius's death by calling for him at the place of it.
 (35) – Submitted by Eli

-In the battle between Dumbledore and Voldemort, it says, “Dumbledore was stood in front of the golden gates.”
-The golden gates could be associated with heaven or the afterlife, hinting towards his death in Book 6.
+During the battle between Dumbledore and Voldemort, it says, "Dumbledore was stood in front of the golden gates."
+The golden gates could be associated with heaven or the afterlife, hinting at his death.
 (36) – Submitted by Breanna

-During Dumbledore’s Start-of-Term speech Harry, Ron, and Hermione talked about Dumbledore’s hand and Hermione says, “It looks as if it’s dead.”
+During Dumbledore's start-of-term speech, Harry, Hermione, and Ron talked about Dumbledore's hand, and Hermione says, "It looks as if it's dead."
 (8)